The men and women who defend the United Kingdom and fight wars overseas.

 - Appears in Thunderball.

 - Parts were used to make the dropship for Aliens.
-Fun fact is that the person who designed the interior of the Vulcan in Thunderball was Peter Lamont, production designer on Aliens.
+Fun fact: the person who designed the interior of the Vulcan in Thunderball was Peter Lamont, production designer on Aliens.

-- They also hold the rather cheeky reputation of having flown from the UK, "bombed" the USA cities on the East coast and then escaped to Canada without ever having been spotted by the US Defence Network during Exercise Skyshield.
+- They also hold the rather cheeky reputation of having flown from the UK, "bombed" the USA cities on the East coast and then escaped to Canada during Exercise Skyshield.
 Twice.

 - 1 (F) Squadron: The first RAF squadron, participating in every conflict the RAF has turned up in, currently operating Typhoons in a close-air support role.